Bogus Hill, Connecticut

 Bogus Hill is a census-designated place (CDP) in the town of New Fairfield, Fairfield County, Connecticut, United States.
-It is in the northeast part of the town, on a hill of the same name occupying a peninsula in Candlewood Lake.
+It is in the northeastern part of the town, on a hill of the same name occupying a peninsula in Candlewood Lake.
 It is bordered to the southwest, across Squantz Cove, by Knollcrest.

 Bogus Hill was first listed as a CDP prior to the 2020 census.